dustin-decker/saml-proxy/README.md

 Build:
 `go build`

-Configure your stuff based on `config.yaml.example`
+Configure your stuff based on `config.yaml.example` and name it `config.yaml`

 Create your cert and key